Funky Winkerbean: Characters and story

-Centered at Westview High School, influenced by Batiuk's alma mater of Midview High School near Grafton, Ohio, the strip initially focused on several students: Funky Winkerbean, Crazy Harry Klinghorn, Barry Balderman, "Bull" Bushka, Cindy Summers, Junebug, Roland Mathews, Livinia Swenson, Leslie P. "Les" Moore, majorette Holly Budd (daughter of Melinda Budd, original majorette for Westview High), and Lisa Crawford.
+Centered at Westview High School, influenced by Batiuk's alma mater of Midview High School, near Grafton, Ohio, the strip initially focused on several students: Funky Winkerbean, "Crazy" Harry Klinghorn, Barry Balderman, "Bull" Bushka, Cindy Summers, Junebug, Roland Mathews, Livinia Swenson, Leslie P. "Les" Moore, the majorette Holly Budd (daughter of Melinda Budd, original majorette for Westview High), and Lisa Crawford.

-From 1972 to 1992, the strip was highly gag-oriented, with humor coming from physical and prop comedy and surreal situations: running gags included the school's computer having become sentient and subjecting the students to its obsession with Star Trek; student "Crazy" Harry's ability to play pizzas like records; the school's winless football team; and band director Harry L. Dinkle's attempts to win each year's "Battle of the Bands," despite the contest always coinciding with a natural disaster (usually heavy rain).
+From 1972 to 1992, the strip was highly gag-oriented, with humor coming from physical and prop comedy and surreal situations: running gags included the school's sentient computer's subjecting the students to its obsession with Star Trek; "Crazy" Harry's ability to play pizzas like records; the school's winless football team; and the band director's attempts to win each year's "Battle of the Bands," despite the fact that the contest always coincided with a natural hindrance (usually heavy rain).

-Although the titular everyman Funky Winkerbean was the ostensible main character, nerds Les Moore and Lisa Crawford became breakout characters and the strip's primary focus.
-Supporting characters included obsessive majorette Holly (who never removed her uniform), "Crazy" Harry (who lived in his locker), Jerome T. "Bull" Bushka (the school's star athlete and Les's tormentor), and popular girl Cindy.
-Rounding out the cast was the Westview High staff, including Principal Al Burch, counselor Fred Fairgood, secretary Betty Reynolds (who actually ran the school), teachers Rita Wrighton, Ann Randall (who would become Fred's wife in 1984) and Ginny Wolfe, and football coach John "Jack" Stropp and band director Harry L. Dinkle.
+Although the titular everyman, Funky Winkerbean, was the ostensible main character, the nerds Les Moore and Lisa Crawford became breakout characters and the strip's primary focus.
+Supporting characters included the obsessive majorette Holly (who never removed her uniform), "Crazy" Harry (who lived in his locker), Jerome T. "Bull" Bushka (the school's star athlete and Les's tormentor), and the popular girl Cindy.
+Rounding out the cast was the Westview High staff, including Principal Al Burch; the counselor, Fred Fairgood; the secretary, Betty Reynolds (who actually ran the school); the teachers Rita Wrighton, Ann Randall (who would become Fred's wife in 1984) and Ginny Wolfe; the football coach, John "Jack" Stropp; and the band director, Harry L. Dinkle.

 The name "Funky Winkerbean" was a composite from suggestions from some of Batiuk's art students.
+The Funky and Les characters are based on former roommates of Batiuk.